rehive/drf-extra/README.md

 ### Pagination

-the `PageNumberPagination` and `CursorPagination` can be used to generate paginated lists that return the results enveloped in a parent `data` object (as per the Rehive standard).
+This library adds extra pagination via `PageNumberPagination` and `CursorPagination` that can be used to generate paginated lists that return the results in the Rehive eveloped request/response format.

 You can use them like this: